 The Foundation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At December 31, 2015 and 2014, cash equivalents consisted primarily of a short term trust account with a bank.
+At December 31, 2016, cash equivalents consisted primarily of a short term trust account with a bank, and a cash account with a brokerage.
+At December 31, 2015, cash equivalents consisted primarily of a short term trust account with a bank.